- All Trips

 We want you to enjoy your time with Country Adventures and have the best possible adventure experience.
 Please be aware that if any participants are not properly equipped for the walk (i.e. with walking boots and waterproofs), at the guide’s discretion we reserve the right to not allow them on the walk for reasons of safety for both the individual and the group.
 If you need clarification any of the equipment requirements, please don’t hesitate to ask.

-Tour Schedule & Activity Meeting Times
+Trip Schedule & Activity Meeting Times

 Please ensure you give yourself plenty of time to get to the meeting point at the required time.
-The transport for our day walks will leave promptly at the stated time and due to the nature of scheduled tours, we are unable to provide refunds if unfortunately, you miss the departure time.
+The transport for our day walks will leave promptly at the stated time and due to the nature of scheduled trips, we are unable to provide refunds if unfortunately, you miss the departure time.

 Welcome Evening & Dinner – 7pm at the Sporting Lodge hotel